 In addition to everything mentioned above, you could also fit a child’s windbreaker and change of clothes.
 A windbreaker or sweater is nice for the cooler evenings and a change of clothes is always useful when we’re talking about kids, am I right?

-Having everything I need in case of an emergency, really allows me to enjoy myself at Disney.
+Having everything I may ever need in my emergency stroller kit really allows me to enjoy myself at Disney.
 Things happen, but you don’t have to let it ruin the Disney Magic, and I hope you have the most magical time!

 Visit my Amazon Shop for everything I mentioned in this post and more!